reinhardlinardi/imagic/README.md

 ## Special Thanks
 Imagic won't be amazing without support from :

-- [Flaticon](https://www.flaticon.com), for providing free vector graphic icons.
+- [Flaticon](https://www.flaticon.com), for providing free vector icons.
 - [monkik](https://www.flaticon.com/authors/monkik), whose icon we picked to be Imagic's logo, with some modifications.
+- [Smashicons](https://www.flaticon.com/authors/smashicons) and [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev), for various icons used in Imagic.
 - [GraphView](https://github.com/jjoe64/GraphView), an Android Graph Library for creating zoomable and scrollable line and bar graphs.